Marijuana Charges / Marihuana Offenses

 It is particularly concerning for students and many professionals, including doctors, lawyers, pilots, and several other occupations.

 Rochelle S. Berliner aggressively fights these types of drug cases throughout the greater New York City metropolitan area including Queens, Manhattan, Brooklyn and The Bronx.
-Contact the Law Office of Rochelle S. Berliner today at 718-261-5600 or submit an online form to schedule a free consultation that will allow you to discuss your legal options.
+Contact the Law Office today at or submit an online form to schedule a free consultation that will allow you to discuss your legal options.